dan-esc/util/executables/nicepass/README.md

 # Nicepass

 A simple executable to produce a secure yet human readable password that copies to the clipboard with at least one random symbol.
-The script will query dinopass.com over SSL so an internet connection is required
+The script will query dinopass.com over SSL so an internet connection is required.

 ## Installation